-Suits Affecting the Parent-Child Relationship (SAPCR) and suits requesting court-ordered services filed by the Texas Department of Family and Protective Services (TDFPS) - Texas statute requires that a court must appoint an attorney for a child who is named in a SAPCR filed by TDFPS and for an indigent parent who appears in opposition to the suit.
+Suits Affecting the Parent-Child Relationship (SAPCR) and suits requesting courtordered services filed by the Texas Department of Family and Protective Services (TDFPS) - Texas statute requires that a court must appoint an attorney for a child who is named in a SAPCR filed by TDFPS and for an indigent parent who appears in opposition to the suit.
 Additionally, in SAPCRs filed by TDPFS, Texas statute requires that a court appoint an attorney for a parent cited by publication, unknown fathers, different types of alleged fathers, and parents who are alleged to have a mental deficiency making them unable to care for their child.
 Courts are also statutorily required to appoint an attorney for children and parents named in suits filed by TDFPS seeking that a parent be ordered by a court to complete services.
-In FY2022, the IDER will include expenditure data regarding court-ordered representation in CPS cases separated into representation categories.
+The IDER includes expenditure data regarding court-ordered representation in CPS cases separated into representation categories.